pip-services/pip-services-docs/content/en/python/commons/data/any_value_array.md

 #### from_values
-Creates a new AnyValueArray from a list of values
+Creates a new AnyValueArray from a list of values.

 > `static` from_values(*values: Any): [AnyValueArray](../any_value_array)